 Overwatering or Underwatering

-A Callisia navicularis that starts to die is usually receiving too much or too little water.
-Getting the watering schedule just right is one of the most important parts of becoming a successful Callisia navicularis plant parent.
+A Callisia navicularis that starts to die usually receives too much or too little water.
+Getting the watering schedule right is one of the most essential parts of becoming a successful Callisia navicularis plant parent.

 Not Enough or Too Much Sun